-Sighting a wild tiger in Ranthambhore is an exciting experience.
+Sighting a wild tiger in Ranthambhore is an exciting experience even if you never come face to face with the king.
 First, of course, you will hear the jungle sounds that warn of a tiger's presence.
 Monkeys and peacocks scream loudly and the deer in the area become agitated and nervous.
-Ranthambore became a tiger reserve in 1973 under the Project Tiger program, which was launched in an effort to save India's dwindling population of Bengal Tigers.
-Despite conservation efforts, though, the tiger population in Ranthambhore is small: recent estimates put the park's tiger population at around 40, although the number varies from source to source.
+Ranthambhore became a national park in 1972 under the Project Tiger program, which was launched in an effort to save India's dwindling population of Bengal Tigers.
+Despite stricter conservation efforts that are slowly producing results, the tiger population in Ranthambhore is small: a 2014 census put the park's tiger population at around 61, although the number varies from source to source.
 Sighting a leopard is much more difficult, as these cats live on high, inaccessible slopes and are extremely shy.

-The government-run Jhoomar Baori (12 rooms, Rs.
-3,300–Rs.
-6,000, AP) offers the chance to spend a night near the animals, but little else.
+The government-run heritage Castle Jhoomar Baori (12 rooms and two suites, Rs.
+3,600–Rs.
+7,500) offers the chance to spend a night near the animals, but little else.
 It can be booked through Rajasthan Tourism Development Corporation (RTDC) offices across the state.
 A better option is to stay at one of the hotels along Ranthambhore Road and take a morning safari.
 The neighboring town of Sawai Madhopur has numerous hotels, but most are basic.